Tell the Truth (Belarus): Liquidation of the organization

 On 3 June the official organizer of the campaign – research and educational institution Movement Forward – received a notification from Minsk City Executive Committee in which they were informed that the Economic Court of Minsk received a claim to withdraw state registration from the company.
 On 10 June the court took into account the submissions of lawyers of Movement Forward that it is impossible to present organisational documents that were either confiscated by investigation or are located in a sealed office.
 The court agreed to make his own request for documentation.
 On 8 July the court refused the Minsk City Executive Committee in liquidation of the organisation.

 Later Minsk City Executive Committee made an attempt to litigate the rental agreement.
 On 20 July the representative of Minsk City Executive Committee stated in Minsk Commercial Court that the placement was rented for office use against the law because it is a trading placement.
 Deputy of General Director of company Tina Vlati, which owns the placement, presented papers in court, which prove that the placement is administrative.
 The representative of Movement Forward Nina Pohlopko thinks that the only purpose of the claim was the liquidation of organisation.
 On 29 July judge Andrej Oleshkevich satisfied the claim and admitted the rental agreement to be unlawful, although he defeated the claim a day before.
 In his interview to Belsat channel Niaklajeu announced that the campaign will be continued within the framework of a new organisation.

 On 12 October the Commercial Court of Minsk satisfied the claim of Minsk City Executive Committee to withdraw state registration of research and educational institution Movement Forward due to the fact, that its organizers presented deliberately misleading information during registration – rental agreement of the office was admitted to be unlawful because the placement was not designed for an office.
 Representatives of the organization consider this decision to be not fair, not based on law and claimed that they will certainly take advantage of their right of lodging a complaint.

 After the presidential elections of December 2010, in which Uladzimir Niaklajeu took part as a candidate, Ministry of Justice refused to register Tell the Truth!

 Opinions about the campaign

-The chairman of Belarusian Language Society Named After Frantsysk Skorina, Oleg Trusov, was critical about the campaign due to the fact that all its printed materials are distributed in Russian language.
+The chairman of the Francišak Skaryna Belarusian Language Society, Oleg Trusov, was critical about the campaign due to the fact that all its printed materials are distributed in Russian language.

 Politician from the opposition Alexander Milinkevich considers the idea of addressing Presidential Administration to be wrong and finds the aims and sources of campaign financing to be questionable.

 The chairman of United Civil Party Anatoly Lebedko criticized the idea of Niaklajeu to be nominated as a delegate of All-Belarusian National Assembly.
 He considers that the collection of signatures will publicize this non-constitutional and scenical structure.
 Nevertheless, Belarusian political scientists consider the idea of Niaklajeu to be a well-organized PR action.